 When most people think of Egypt, the pyramids are what immediately come to mind.
 Those colossal stone mountains that rise out of the desert, that have been puzzling historians for thousands of years.
-The Great Pyramid, the largest of the three, is the only one of the Seven Wonders of the Ancient World that is still standing.
+The Great Pyramid, the largest of the three, is the only one of the Seven Wonders of the Ancient World that is still standing and what help make Egypt one of the best countries in Africa to visit.
 So naturally, this is the site that everyone wants to visit.
 Talk about starting off your 7 day Egypt itinerary with a bang!

 Located about 25 minutes from downtown Cairo, the Giza complex includes the Great Pyramid, its two smaller companions, the Sphinx, and several smaller tombs.

 For 400 EGP (you MUST pay in cash, in EGP), you can say that you went inside THE Great Pyramid.
 Talk about bragging rights!
 But beware: this is not for anyone who is claustrophobic or isn’t physically up to it.
 The path from the entrance to the royal tomb is tight, has VERY low ceilings, is very steep, and has no air circulation.
 It takes about 10-15 minutes in and out, depending on how crowded it is.
 But it’s definitely worth it if you can do it, in my opinion.

 Follow the main road to the end to reach Panoramic Point.
 This is an epic view of the three big pyramids plus the three smaller ones.